jaevanlith/nl_shortest_hackathon/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the root directory and add your Groq API key:
+3. Paste your API key in the `.env.example` and change the name of the file to `.env`
 ```
 GROQ_API_KEY=your_api_key_here
 ```